-It can be seen that because of the sets of subjects established in Table 4 and represented in Figure 6, there is already a diversification of issues related to the topic.
+It can be seen that because of the sets of subjects established in Table 4, there is already a diversification of issues related to the topic.
 However, the three subjects that have been most cited related to the theme of Social Machines so far were, of 81.25% the set of theory, concepts, taxonomy, standardization and ontology, 43.75% related to the behavior of Social Machines and 31.25% associated with the evolution of Social Machines.